 - Overlapping seams are not perceptible on the inside.
 Application of multiple layers raises rigidity and stability of the orthoses.

-- Perfect to use in case of traumatic and orthopaedic conditions which require quick and easy immobilization orthoses.
+- Perfect to use in case of traumatic and orthopaedic conditions which require quick and easy orthoses.

 - Precise modelling and snug fit prevent pressure points.